Flipkart Big Shopping Days Sale Begins: Here Are the Best Deals

 Honor 10 (6GB, 128GB)

 The Honor 10 with 6GB RAM and 128GB storage option is currently down to Rs.
 24,999 (MRP Rs.
 35,999).
 With the bundled exchange offer, you can get an instant discount worth up to Rs.
-14,900 during the Flipkart sale.
+14,900.
 The Honor 10 comes with a 5.84-inch FHD+ display and runs on Huawei's Kirin 970 SoC, supported by 6GB of RAM.
 On the front, there's a 24-megapixel camera while there are two cameras (24-megapixel and 16-megapixel) at the back.

 Price: Rs.
 24,999 (MRP Rs.
 35,999)